 2. Coronavirus Outbreak and Global Tensions

 Most companies rely on their manufacturing and supply chain setup in China.
-Unfortunately, the outbreak of the novel virus has managed to damage up to 20% of Apple's annual revenues until April 2020.
-The revenue was expected to be between $63bn - $67bn, but it was only able to $57bn, which is a 15-20% drop from what was predicted) This can continue to be damaging if no solution is indeed developed.
+Unfortunately, the outbreak of the novel virus has managed to damage up to 20% of Apple's annual revenues until April 2020, specially in countries like China, Italy, South Korea, and The United States.
+The revenue was expected to be between $63bn - $67bn, but it was only able to $57bn, which is a 15-20% drop from what was predicted)

 Secondly, the increase of tariff on imports from China can lead to higher pricing for the products.
 This, in turn, adversely affects the gross margins and more pricey for the customers.
 Considering the first threat, a combination is a damaging blow.